Sunday, 7 October 2012

 Hello ...
 Hello ... my old friends ...
 It's great to see you once again!
 After an extended wait for this much anticipated DVD "The Move: The Lost Broadcasts", and not a few viewings thereafter, the first thing that must be said is that this release is, indeed, well worth the wait!
 These nine live recordings and eleven performances feature both of the definitive Move line-ups including [of course]: Roy Wood, Bev Bevan, Carl Wayne, Trevor Burton, Rick Price and Jeff Lynne.

-"The Move: The Lost Broadcasts" is now available at just £11.99 from Spin CD's thus:
+"The Move: The Lost Broadcasts" is now available to buy via these links thus:

 Until next "Time" in the ELO [and related] Universe ...
 KJS ...
 07-Oct-2012